ebuntel/Brainextemp/README.md

 Find the k-best similar time series based on the given query time series from the current gxdb instance

 Args:

+**overlap**: Float; MUST be between 0. and 1.; Default = 1.; the overlap parameter alters the query result.
+It is only valid when the querying sequence is extracted from the original dataset.
+In short, given a overlap between 0. and 1., the sequences in the query result will not overlap more than the given number, pairwise.

+For example, if overlap is set to 0.5, k set to 3.
+Now we are looking for top 2 matches but they cannot overlap for more than 50%.
+If the first match we find is [id=time_series_1, start = 50, end = 100]

+second best match might have been [id=time_series_1, start = 51, end = 101], but it overlaps with the first match for more than 50%.
+So this second best match will not appear in the query result.

+The third best match we found is [id=time_series_2, start = 51, end = 101], this is OK because it is from a different time series than the matches so far.

+The forth best match we found is [id=time_series_2, start = 76, end = 125], this is also OK because it overlaps with the matches so far for no more than 50%.

+With K=3, the final query result will be

+{[id=time_series_1, start = 50, end = 100],

+[id=time_series_2, start = 51, end = 101],

+[id=time_series_2, start = 76, end = 125]}

 - query: The query time series.
 - best_k: k best matches.
 - unique_id: A boolean value that determinate whether the query results are allowed to have the same ID